 Active fault and fold hazards in the Twizel area report (1.8MB)

-There is no report planned for Christchurch City, as there are no known faults at the ground surface within the Christchurch City Council area.
+There is no report planned for Christchurch City because there are no known faults at the ground surface within the Christchurch City Council area (including Banks Peninsula).
 The Port Hills Fault, and other faults discovered under Christchurch since February 2011 are completely underground and do not reach the ground surface.

-The previously unknown Greendale Fault ruptured (moved) to the ground surface, causing up to 5 metres horizontal and 1 metre vertical offset of the ground, during the September 2010 Darfield (Canterbury) earthquake.
+The previously unknown Greendale Fault ruptured (moved) at the ground surface, causing up to 5 metres horizontal and 1 metre vertical offset of the ground, during the September 2010 Darfield (Canterbury) earthquake.

-There is little evidence for past movement on the fault in the last 16,000 years.
-However, because of the uncertainties involved, a conservative approach was taken and the fault has been categorised as a Recurrence Interval Class IV fault (a recurrence interval of between 5,000 and 10,000 years).
-A PhD study by a University of Canterbury student will work towards refining the recurrence interval class over the next three years.
+There was little evidence for past movement on the fault in the last 16,000 years.
+However, because of the uncertainties involved, a conservative approach was taken and the fault was categorised as a Recurrence Interval Class IV fault (a recurrence interval of between 5,000 and 10,000 years).
+A PhD study by a University of Canterbury student has since shown that the last movement on the Greendale Fault before 2010 was in the order of 20,000 to 30,000 years ago.
+The fault has been recategorised as Recurrence Interval Class V (a recurrence interval of between 10,000 and 20,000 years).

-Taking a risk-based approach, the Ministry for the Environment Active Fault Guidelines recommend that normal residential development be allowed within the fault avoidance zone for faults of this recurrence interval class, but recommends restrictions for larger community buildings or facilities with post-disaster functions.
+Taking a risk-based approach, the Ministry for the Environment Active Fault Guidelines recommend that any development be allowed within the fault avoidance zone for faults of this recurrence interval class, except for important facilities with post-disaster functions.

 Names are usually only given to faults that can been seen at the ground surface.
 However, because of the impact of the February 2011 Christchurch earthquake and the ability to "see" the fault deep underground through the aftershock pattern and seismic sounding investigations, the fault has been given the name the Port Hills Fault.